|

-Gumming is particularly common among stone fruits, such as nectarine and almond, though is can also be seen on mango, citrus, and eucalyptus.
+Gumming is particularly common among stone fruits, such as nectarine and almond.
+It also occurs in mango and citrus.
 Causes of gumming Environmental stress, mechanical injury, insect attacks, and disease can all trigger a tree to start gumming.
-This creates a protective barrier, as well as tries to push any invaders out.
+Gumming creates a protective barrier and may push any invaders out.
 You can use specific details surrounding gummosis to identify the problem.
-For example, gummosis caused by insect infestation or mechanical injury will often exhibit bits of bark or sawdust mixed in with the gum.
+For example, gummosis caused by insect infestation or mechanical injury often exhibits bits of bark or sawdust mixed in with the gum.
 Look for other damage around the gumming site: Do leaves look sick or chewed upon?
 Has the bark’s integrity been breached?
 Do you see discoloration under the bark near the gumming?

-How to manage gumming You can help your fruit and nut trees stay healthy by avoiding mechanical injuries, and monitoring for pests and diseases on a regular basis, along with proper feeding and irrigation.
-If you suspect disease, scrape some of the bark away from the area surrounding the gum.
+How to manage gumming You can help your fruit and nut trees stay healthy by avoiding mechanical injuries, monitoring for pests and diseases, and regular feeding and irrigation.
+If you suspect disease has taken hold, scrape some of the bark from the area surrounding the gum.
 If you see discoloration or streaking, it is probably a disease that needs further attention.
-In many cases, diseases can be halted by removing affected branches below the infected area, just be sure to sanitize cutting tools between each cut.
-If the gum emerges from circular holes and contains insect larvae, the tree is taking care of the problem itself, though further monitoring is a good idea.
+Removing affected branches can sometimes halt the progression of some diseases.
+Be sure to sanitize cutting tools between each cut with a household cleaner.
+If the gum emerges from circular holes and contains insect larvae, the tree has the problem in hand.
+All you need to do is monitor the situation.

 Chuck